enzymejs/enzyme/README.md

 | `enzyme-adapter-react-14` | `^0.14.0` |
 | `enzyme-adapter-react-13` | `^0.13.0` |

-It is possible for the community to create additional (non-official) adapters that will make enzyme work with other libraries.
-If you have made one, feel free to make a PR to this README and add a link to it!

 Finally, you need to configure enzyme to use the adapter you want it to use.
 To do this, you can use the top level `configure(...)` API.